python/cpython/Doc/library/xml.sax.reader.rst

 .. method:: InputSource.setCharacterStream(charfile)

-   Set the character stream for this input source.
-(The stream must be a Python 1.6 Unicode-wrapped file-like that performs conversion to strings.)
+   Set the character stream (a :term:`text file`) for this input source.

    If there is a character stream specified, the SAX parser will ignore any byte stream and will not attempt to open a URI connection to the system identifier.